'Blood in words': London schools tackle gangs with verse

 Kahn's alumni have gone on to become rappers, win scholarships at prestigious U.S. universities, and even include NBA player Iman Shumpert -- currently playing for the Cleveland Cavaliers alongside basketball legend LeBron James.

-"There's a link between your ability to articulate and the lifestyle you end up with," said Raymond Antrobus, another poet-teacher on the program.
+"There's a link between your ability to articulate and the lifestyle you end up with," said Raymond Antrobus, another poet-teacher on the programme.

-Poetry is not a panacea, though, and those involved in the program know it has its limits.
+Poetry is not a panacea, though, and those involved in the programme know it has its limits.

 "You never give up, but sometimes it just takes time you don't have," Kahn said.
 "They may not make it to (age) 25."